 Hoekmine: finding the genes that colour life in the sea

-Hoekmine is located within the iLab at the Hogeschool Utrecht.
+Hoekmine is a located within the iLab at the Hogeschool Utrecht.
 The company emerged from the SME MicroDish and works on isolation and genetic modification of microorganisms.
 Hoekmine BV, based in the Netherlands collaborates with the Vignolini Lab in Cambridge University (UK).
 Both organizations report the genetic and optical analysis of a bacterium that is the brilliantly coloured Flavobacterium IR1, isolated from an estuarine environment.
 Hoekmine views microorganisms as complex structured communities with complex microbial structures that can be used to derive new optical materials and compounds.
 A good example is drugs with new, commercial properties.
 The company performs research, development and contract research within this area.

 The marine environment is being mined for drugs, but this work shows that we can also search for colours which is big business.
 Now we begin to understand the genes involved, and how they form living structures that manipulate light, we can alter this bacteria to make new optical materials inspired by nature, in addition to understanding the role in life.“

-The Alliance was extremely useful to support our business development including help ranging from provision of samples of algae from the Baltic Sea to advice on commercial developments - small companies need a European network like this that amplifies their reach.”
+The ALLIANCE was extremely useful to support our business development including help ranging from provision of samples of algae from the Baltic Sea to advice on commercial developments - small companies need a European network like this that amplifies their reach.”

 Hoekmine has isolated an iridescent Flavobacterium IR1 and developed its genetics and a proprietary method of fixation to allow structural analysis.
 Sulphated algal polysaccharides, such as fucoidan, trigger iridescence, and IR1 tends to organise on marine macroalgae.
 The idea is to screen Baltic macroalgae for iridescent microorganisms, to unravel the resulting structures and possibly modify underlying genes in order to create new colours and determine the nanostructures, which form the basis of the colour.